kgreg-8/DotDash-eCommerce-Trends/README.md

 There is a cause for concern that should be noted and monitored for a set amount of time before decisions to continue or cut the program are made.
 - From Sep through Dec ‘22, non-loyalty customer sales, aov and order count has surpassed the metrics of loyalty customers.
 This is the first time since Dec ‘20 order count of non-loyalty customers has exceeded that of loyalty customers.
 -- Until these most recent micro trends, there has been evidence to support the loyalty program as a key way to maintaining captured value, given DotDash's overall sales have been declining since ‘20 (add a part about AOV).

+Due to this concerning recent trend in the loyalty program, DotDash should cut affiliate channel marketing efforts and focus efforts on reaching customers through the direct and email channels.
+These channels have led to the most signups and have a significant signup rate:
+- Direct Marketing Channel: 40% signup rate | 23.5K signups
+- Email Marketing Channel: 59% signup rate | 8K signups